Each day, millions of golden jellyfish follow the sun and migrate across the beautiful Jellyfish Lake on a remote island in the Pacific Ocean.

-While jellyfish are often know for drifting aimlessly at sea, these golden jellies propel themselves forward by pumping water through their golden bells.
-This daily dance draws numerous visitors to the Pacific Island’s Jellyfish Lake each year.
+While jellyfish are often known for drifting aimlessly at sea, these golden jellies propel themselves forward by pumping water through their golden bells.
+This daily dance draws numerous visitors to the Pacific island's Jellyfish Lake each year.

 Each morning, the jellyfish congregate on the lake's western shore, waiting for the sun's arrival.
-As the day continues, the jellyfish mirror the sun's movement, propelling themselves from the western shore to the middle of the lake, and, as the sun sets, back to the western bank.
+As the day continues, the jellyfish mirror the sun's movement, propelling themselves from the western shore to the middle of the lake and, as the sun sets, back to the western bank.

 By following the sun's familiar movements, the jellyfish avoid a major predator, anemones, which reside in the lake's shaded places.

 The unique migration that takes place in Jellyfish Lake is all caused by a need for direct sunlight.
 Golden jellyfish need sunlight to survive, as the sun's rays provide important nutrients to the algae-like organisms that inhabit the jellyfish's tissues.

-Formally called zooxanthellae, these endosymbiotic dinoflagellates create energy through photosynthesis, and provide that to the jellyfish in exchange for inorganic molecules.
+Formally called zooxanthellae, these endosymbiotic dinoflagellates create energy through photosynthesis and provide that energy to the jellyfish in exchange for inorganic molecules.

 While the daily jellyfish migration is incredible in its own right, the migration pattern also plays an important role in the lake's ecosystem.
 Jellyfish Lake was once directly connected to the ocean, but now only fissures and deep tunnels connect the lake to the sea.